-- 8.1 Sufficient short-term liquidity should be maintained to be able to fund grants and operating costs for 12 months, and currency hedge losses and uncalled commitments without the need to incur unacceptable losses through selling assets.
-There must be sufficient flexibility in liquidity to allow for changes in the Foundation's requirements and to take advantage of opportunities in the investment environment. - 8.2 Liquid assets are defined as those assets that can be readily converted into cash within 30 business days and where conversion within that period is not expected to have a significant adverse effect on their realisable value. - 8.3 The minimum level of liquid assets in the Foundation should be set at 50% of total investment funds, which should be implemented through the Target Policy Portfolio Asset Allocation. - 8.4 If this minimum level of liquid assets is not achieved due to significant falls in liquid assets, decreasing the proportion of liquid assets of total investment funds, then the Foundation should work with its investment advisor to determine a plan to bring the liquid assets back to the minimum level within 12 months.
+- Sufficient short-term liquidity should be maintained to be able to fund grants and operating costs for 12 months, and currency hedge losses and uncalled commitments without the need to incur unacceptable losses through selling assets.
+There must be sufficient flexibility in liquidity to allow for changes in the Foundation's requirements and to take advantage of opportunities in the investment environment. - Liquid assets are defined as those assets that can be readily converted into cash within 30 business days and where conversion within that period is not expected to have a significant adverse effect on their realisable value. - The minimum level of liquid assets in the Foundation should be set at 50% of total investment funds, which should be implemented through the Target Policy Portfolio Asset Allocation. - If this minimum level of liquid assets is not achieved due to significant falls in liquid assets, thus decreasing the proportion of liquid assets of total investment funds, then the Foundation should work with its investment advisor to determine a plan to bring the liquid assets back to the minimum level within 12 months.

-9. Rebalancing Policy
+Rebalancing Policy 9

-- 9.1 The objective of rebalancing is to keep the Portfolio's asset allocation at or near target policy weights in order to obtain the benefits of diversification and maintain an asset allocation that has been designed to help achieve the Foundation's investment objectives, without incurring additional unintended risks. - 9.2 The allocation to each asset class should observe its Policy Target, unless a specific Active Target has been established for the asset class with advice from the Foundation's investment advisor.
+- The objective of rebalancing is to keep the Portfolio's asset allocation at or near 9.1 target policy weights in order to obtain the benefits of diversification and maintain an asset allocation that has been designed to help achieve the Foundation's investment objectives, without incurring additional unintended risks. - The allocation to each asset class should observe its Policy Target, unless a specific Active Target has been established for the asset class with advice from the Foundation's investment advisor.
 Such allocations would be allowed to vary from the Policy Target within the Rebalancing Range for each asset class (see Exhibit 2).
-Once the allocation to any asset class exceeds the Policy Rebalancing Range, it should be rebalanced to its Policy Target or Active Target if one has been established. - 9.3 Rebalancing transactions within SIPO guidelines has been delegated by the Investment Committee to the Foundation's Chief Executive Officer (with authority to sub-delegate to the Chief Financial Officer and investment staff) with advice from the Foundation's investment advisor.
-These transactions include partial manager redemptions and additions to meet operating cash needs and capital calls/distributions for private investments.

-- 9.4 Whilst rebalancing of private investments is not possible due to illiquidity, the policy ranges serve as a guide for the commitment-pacing of private managers. - 9.5 In order to avoid incurring unnecessary transaction costs, rebalancing actions should be timed to coincide with cash outflows (spending draw-downs) as far as practicable on a monthly basis.
+Once the allocation to any asset class exceeds the Policy Rebalancing Range, it should be rebalanced to its PolicyTarget or Active Target if one has been established. - Rebalancing transactions within SIPO guidelines has been delegated by the 9.3 Investment Committee to the Foundation's Chief Executive Officer (with authority to sub-delegate to the Head of Investments and Finance and investment staff) with advice from the Foundation's investment advisor.
+These transactions include partial manager redemptions and additions to meet operating cash needs and capital calls/distributions for private investments. - Whilst rebalancing of private investments is not possible due to illiquidity, the policy ranges serve as a guide for the commitment-pacing of private managers. - In order to avoid incurring unnecessary transaction costs, rebalancing actions 9.5 should be timed to coincide with cash outflows (spending drawdowns) as far as practicable on a monthly basis.

-Exhibit 2: Rebalancing and Active Asset Allocation Policy Ranges --
+Exhibit 2: Rebalancing and Active Asset Allocation Policy Ranges